My Day in Court

 Whatever the truth, I think the little game they played on me is abhorrent.

 I predict one of these days the woman who wrote the ticket will be back out to write me up again.
 Based on the way I was treated, I imagine they don't enjoy losing their nasty game.
 Call me paranoid, but I fully expect Ticket Woman to come after the guy who had the nerve to embarrass her in court.
-Or if it isn't Ticket Woman, what happens if someone alerts Municipal Court 14 that some jerk like me had the nerve to question the propriety of their proceedings?
+Or if it isn't Trash Ticket Woman, what happens if someone alerts Municipal Court 14 that some jerk like me had the nerve to question the propriety of their proceedings?

 Maybe I will get lucky and my case will be reopened like the Judge suggested.
 Or maybe they will come over and look for more graffiti and dog poop.
 Got to protect our citizens!